Text normalization for low-resource languages: the case of Ligurian: Experiments

 \subsection{Tokenization}

 As is common with transformer-based NLP models we apply subword tokenization to our data \cite{sentencepiece}.
 We hypothesize that vocabulary size might play an important role in a normalization model's performance.
 We tested several vocabulary sizes, to check whether the tokenization of digraph and initial, medial or caudal position of a grapheme can help or hinder learning.
-We measure vocabulary size as a factor of the total alphabet size of a dataset, and experiment with values of 1, 1.25, 1.5, 1.75 and 2.
+We measure vocabulary size as a factor of the total alphabet size of a dataset, and experiment with values of 1 (corresponding to a character-level model), 1.25, 1.5, 1.75 and 2.
+Alphabet sizes for the four datasets are 66, 63 , 50 and 78 for the \emph{P}, \emph{B}, \emph{C} and \emph{G} datasets respectively; their union has size 82.

 As shown in figure\;\ref{fig:tokenizationgraph}, we see that, especially for the spelling systems with the least resources, the level of tokenization (determined by the vocabulary size) has a noticeable impact on the model performance.
 We suspect the optimal number is highly dependent on the number of unigraph $\leftrightarrow$ multigraph alignment pairs in each parallel dataset: having a multigraph tokenized as a single unit should aid in the task of mapping it to a monograph, while having it split up into multiple tokens should make the model's task harder.